-General Opinion: Good if a little bland… it has its moments though
+General Opinion: Good if a little bland… It has its moments though

 As for the plot, well, that is a different story.
-It focuses on Lewis in the fifties when he met and became friends with, and later married American Divorcee Joy Gresham.
+It focuses on Lewis in the fifties when he met and became friends with, and later married, American divorcee Joy Gresham.
 Much of the film centres around the latter years of their relationship when Joy was diagnosed with terminal bone cancer.
 I don’t have a problem with the plot (which is largely true to life, if a little compressed and selective on the details.)
 I have a problem with the fact that the film has no feeling or emotion to it.
 Whilst Hopkins is good, he has no chemistry with the actress playing Joy Gresham… None.
-There is just… nothing.
-Do i get a sense that these two people love each other?
+There is just nothing.
+Do I get a sense that these two people love each other?
 Nope.
 It just comes across as ‘meh’ most of the time.
-Its not to do with the script or that Hopkins and Gresham don’t seem suited or act badly… its just that there is no chemistry between them.
-None that i could see anyway.
+Its not to do with the script or that Hopkins and Gresham don’t seem suited or act badly, it’s just that there is no chemistry between them.
+None that I could see anyway.

-There is no sign of CS Lewises best friend… i’ll give you a clue as to who he was… He wrote a book called ‘The Lord of the Rings.’
-According to what i found, the relationship between Gresham and Lewis caused a bit of a rift in their friendship and apparently Tolkien ‘took it personally.’
-It would have been nice to explore that aspect a little bit i feel… although the reservations of Lewises friends are shown… just not in much detail and without Tolkien.
-I do wonder how they could have missed out Tolkien when he was such an important part of Lewises life.
+There is no sign of CS Lewis’s best friend.
+I’ll give you a clue as to who he was… He wrote a book called ‘The Lord of the Rings.’
+According to what I found, the relationship between Gresham and Lewis caused a bit of a rift in their friendship and apparently Tolkien ‘took it personally.’
+It would have been nice to explore that aspect a little bit I feel.
+Although the reservations of Lewis’s friends are shown it is just not in much detail and without Tolkien.
+I do wonder how they could have missed out Tolkien when he was such an important part of Lewis’s life.

-Now don’t get me wrong, i did like this film… but there were those little bits that annoyed and wound me up just enough.
-What it really needed was a bit more care and attention and i reckon that it would have been alright.
+Now don’t get me wrong, I did like this film, but there were those little bits that annoyed and wound me up just enough.
+What it really needed was a bit more care and attention and I reckon that it would have been alright.
 As it stands though…

 #53: Nowhere Boy

-General Opinion: Again, i liked it but it did play a bit loosely for my tastes…
+General Opinion: Again, I liked it but it did play a bit loosely for my tastes…

-Perhaps i should backtrack… This film follows the relationship between John Lennon, his Aunt Mimi and his mother Julia and how the Beatles began to form during that time… The formation of the Quarrymen, His meeting with Paul McCartney and George Harrison, the death of his mother… Almost.
-These events are there… but they’re either glazed over or fudged up.
-Take George Harrison… his audition is shown briefly but then he isn’t mentioned again.
-Ok, i’ll grant you the benefit that George Harrison isn’t an important part of this film… but what about McCartney?
-Whilst it’s true that they did meet at a church fete i find it highly dubious that their first words to each other were about masturbation.
-And to point out Lennon never punched McCartney as he does in the film… at any point… and that’s according to McCartney himself.
-The quarrymen weren’t all formed in a school bathroom either.
+Perhaps I should backtrack.
+This film follows the relationship between John Lennon, his Aunt Mimi and his mother Julia and how the Beatles began to form during that time- The formation of the Quarrymen, His meeting with Paul McCartney and George Harrison, the death of his mother… Almost.
+These events are there, but they’re either glazed over or fudged up.
+Take George Harrison… His audition is shown briefly but then he isn’t mentioned again.
+Ok, I’ll grant you the benefit that George Harrison isn’t an important part of this film but what about McCartney?
+Whilst it’s true that they did meet at a church fete I find it highly dubious that their first words to each other were about masturbation.
+And to point out, Lennon never punched McCartney as he does in the film, at any point, and that’s according to McCartney himself.
+The Quarrymen weren’t all formed in a school bathroom either.

-presumably because it was on Let it Be… that’s a traditional Liverpool folk ballad by the way.
-I think the only reason they included it in the film was it’s connection to Let it Be… but it still makes absolutely no sense.
+Presumably because it was on Let it Be… That’s a traditional Liverpool folk ballad by the way.
+I think the only reason they included it in the film was it’s connection to Let it Be… But it still makes absolutely no sense.
 How many bands do you see going around singing traditional folk ballads when they start up?
 NONE!

-But anyway… i’m grousing and this film doesn’t really deserve much flak other than what i’ve given it.
+But anyway… I’m grousing and this film doesn’t really deserve much flak other than what I’ve given it.
 Yes, it’s inaccurate, but it’s not really bad.
-It’s minor, little nibbley things… the finer points (AKA the bits that perplex me as to why they changed them.)
-Like i said at the beginning, i quite liked it.
+It’s minor, little nibbley things, the finer points (AKA the bits that perplex me as to why they changed them.)
+Like I said at the beginning, I quite liked it.